Metropolitan Cathedral of Lima: Crypt of Francisco Pizarro

-Chapel of San José

-Finally, the last chapel is dedicated to Saint Joseph, with polychrome reliefs on the altarpiece alluding to his life.
-Some reliefs of the life of the Virgin are also exhibited in this area of the nave.
-The sculptural group of the Holy Family that presides over the altar is due to the sculptor Pedro Muñoz de Alvarado.

 Sacristy and Chapter House

 Returning to the Sacristy and already entering it, we find ourselves in the ante-sacristy, also called the room of zodiac, since on its walls there are 12 paintings painted in the Bassano workshop, alluding to the 12 zodiacal signs.
 Attached is the Sala Mons.
-Alberto Brazzini, inaugurated in honor of the prelate, who died on May 29, 2001, who was the Auxiliary Bishop of Lima.
+Alberto Brazzini, inaugurated in honor of the prelate, who died on 29 May 2001, who was the Auxiliary Bishop of Lima.
 Numerous objects of religious art are exhibited here, his heritage and donated by the family to the cathedral; besides some of his episcopal ornaments and jewels.

 Moving on to the Sacristy, we see the large chest of drawers the work of the Basque Juan Martínez de Arrona, with wooden panels decorated with images of Christ, the twelve apostles, Saint Joseph and Saint John the Baptist; as well as the twelve articles of faith of the Apostles' Creed on each panel.
 Beautiful ancient liturgical vestments are also on display here.

 Finally, we arrived at the Chapter House, where the members of the Ecclesiastical Council used to meet (and continue to meet on Saturday afternoons).
 On the walls there are medallions of all the Archbishops of Lima, with a review of each one.
 Vestments and ornaments used by Pope John Paul II on his two visits to Peru, sacred vessels that were his gifts to the Peruvian Church and some clothing of the former archbishops are also exhibited here.